SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 Further, since all data slots are a word long, each subsequent data slot is also aligned too.

 To guarantee that objects always are aligned to the 8-byte boundary, the allocator inserts a padding at the end of an object filling it up to the next 8-byte boundary.
-This happens in two cases: byte objects in general and potentially all objects in 32 bits architectures.
+This happens in two cases: byte objects in general and potentially all objects in 32-bit architectures.
-Byte objects may contain a number of slots that does not entirely fill a data slot, as shown in section *@sec:formats@*, thus requiring padding to fill a data slot.
+Byte objects may contain a number of slots that does not entirely fill a data slot, as shown in Section *@sec:formats@*, thus requiring padding to fill a data slot.
 Moreover, data slots in 32-bit architectures are 4 bytes long, and thus an odd number of data slots requires 4-bytes of padding.
 Figure *@fig:objectLayout@* shows an example of how an object with 1 header and 3 slots in laid out both in 32-bits and 64-bits architectures.
 - in 64-bit architectures, the object occupies 4 words, for a total of 32 bytes.
 1 base header of 8 bytes, 3 slots of 1 word each.
 The next free address \(32 on the Figure\) is aligned and thus an object can start there.